joesan/joesan-me/content/projects/project-plant-simulator.md

 If you are in the Energy & utilities industry, you might have probably heard about a concept called [Virtual Power Plant](https://en.wikipedia.org/wiki/Virtual_power_plant)

-The idea is not new, but it is kind of gaining importance as more and more power producing units (also power consuming units) gets distributed.
+The idea is not new, but it is gaining importance as more and more power producing units (also power consuming units) gets distributed.
 What does it mean?
 It just means that the internet offers the possibility to command and control remote power units.
 The way it works is relatively simple.
 One of the main uses for such a virtual power plant is to provide flexibility services to the grid so that the grid is stable.